Higher-order methods of radiative transfer in simulations of the epoch of reionisation: Pn versus M1: Results: Coupled radiation and chemistry - Cosmological Radiative Benchmark Tests

 To get a better insight into the observational equivalent of what is presented in this simplified version of a cosmological simulation, we can observe the transmission spectra of our cells, i.e. the fraction of radiation they allow to pass through depending on the wavelength of light, as a makeshift "mock" Lyman-$\alpha$ forest spectra.
-The transmission in a cell is computed by taking the inverse exponential of $\tau$, which is defined as follows \citep{Dijkstra_2019}:
+The transmission in a cell is computed by taking the inverse exponential of its optical depth $\tau$, which is defined as follows \citep{Dijkstra_2019}:

-With:
+with:

 However, to ensure we get a representative sample of how the transmission can evolve depending on the medium it is going through, we take four separate lines of sights (LoS) in our box to extract the spectra from.
-They are shown in Fig. \ref{fig:transmit_position}, and were chosen with the following criterions: \begin{itemize} \item LoS 1 goes through two regions with a large contrast in neutral fraction when comparing the two models, as seen in Fig. \ref{fig:map_neutraldiff} \item LoS 2 goes through source 7, whose "dark sombrero" artifact is very visible in most of our images and in Fig. \ref{fig:map_source_profile} \item LoS 3 goes through the high photon density region created by the cluster of sources 3 to 6, whose interaction with source 7 is shown in most of our images \item LoS 4 goes through a region with high neutral fraction $x_{HI}$, thus less ionised \end{itemize}
+They are shown in Fig. \ref{fig:transmit_position}, and were chosen to investigate different regimes: \begin{itemize} \item LoS 1 goes through two regions with a large contrast in neutral fraction when comparing the two models, as seen in Fig. \ref{fig:map_neutraldiff} \item LoS 2 goes through source 7, whose "dark sombrero" artifact is very visible in most of our images and in Fig. \ref{fig:map_source_profile} \item LoS 3 goes through the high photon density region created by the cluster of sources 3 to 6, whose interaction with source 7 is shown in most of our images \item LoS 4 goes through a region with high neutral fraction $x_{HI}$, thus less ionised \end{itemize}